Read This First

 Prompt 3: List and comment on the amenities we enjoy today unavailable to even the most wealthy individuals 100 years ago.

-The central claim is this: Reflecting on the advancements of the past century, it’s fascinating to consider the amenities and technologies we often take for granted today that were unavailable to even the wealthiest individuals 100 years ago.
+In plain terms: Reflecting on the advancements of the past century, it’s fascinating to consider the amenities and technologies we often take for granted today that were unavailable to even the wealthiest individuals 100 years ago.

 Internet and Global Connectivity